Beckett Triple Bill

 “The new light above my table is a great improvement.
-With all this darkness around me I feel less alone… In a way.”
+With all this darkness around me I feel less alone… in a way.”

-In Krapp’s Last Tape, starring James Hayes, Krapp prepares to celebrate his 69th birthday by recording his annual tape.
-But first, Krapp pulls out an old tape recording, made on his 39th birthday – a recording which recalls an even earlier tape, made in Krapp’s youth.
+In Krapp’s Last Tape, Krapp prepares to celebrate his 69th birthday by recording his annual tape.
+But first, he pulls out an old tape recording, made on his 39th birthday – a recording which recalls an even earlier tape, made in Krapp’s youth.
 In Eh Joe, the Voice provokes and jokes with the ageing Joe.
 The Old Tune is a rarely performed gem, adapted by Beckett from a radio play by Robert Pinget.
 Two elderly men sit on a bench and reminisce.
 But are their memories playing tricks?

 Trevor Nunn directs three of Samuel Beckett’s finest short plays.
 As funny as they are poignant, they demonstrate Beckett’s remarkable range, inventiveness, and wit.
 A must-see event.

 Samuel Beckett’s Waiting for Godot changed the shape of European theatre.
 His other plays include Endgame and Happy Days, and he won the Nobel Prize for Literature in 1969.